PopaGeorgianVictor/PORTOFOLIO/README.md

  ## Copy

- * we cannot copy a list simply by typing list2 = list1, because: list2 will only be a reference to list1, and changes made in list1 will automatically also be made in list2
+ ### We cannot copy a list simply by typing list2 = list1, because: list2 will only be a reference to list1, and changes made in list1 will automatically also be made in list2

    <picture>
  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/pryhGV4x/Screenshot-1.png">